 Pneumonia is an inflammation of the lungs and airways.
 The condition can occur in cats for numerous reasons.
 Today, our Everett vets explain the causes, symptoms and treatment options for pneumonia in cats.

 If certain viruses, bacteria or fungal organisms invade a cat's nostrils and airways, your kitty can develop an infection or inflammation that can lead to pneumonia.
 This condition can lead to complications such as breathing challenges and oxygen deficiency in the blood, which weaken their immune system.

-While pneumonia can become an issue for cats of any age, our vets in the Pacific Northwest most often diagnose pneumonia in very young kittens, senior cats, or cats with other underlying health conditions.
+While pneumonia can become an issue for cats of any age, our vets in Everett most often diagnose pneumonia in very young kittens, senior cats, or cats with other underlying health conditions.
 Cats can contract pneumonia in a few different ways:

 A viral or bacterial infection in the lungs and airways can lead to infectious pneumonia — the most common type of pneumonia seen in cats.

 A cat can get aspiration pneumonia by inhaling a foreign material, which can lead to irritation of the lungs' sensitive lining.
 One common cause of aspiration pneumonia is the improper administration of liquid medications, or the inhalation of vomit if the cat is stick.

 This type of pneumonia starts as a fungal infection that progresses into pneumonia.
 Inhalation of spores from soil is believed to be the cause of most fungal infections in cats.

 In some cases, parasites such as lungworms and flukes can invade a cat's air passages and lead to pneumonia.